 Get tips on how to take care of yourself at home after you have gastric sleeve surgery.

 Genes influence your weight by their effect on: How calories are used (energy metabolism).
 Some people use calories efficiently—they need fewer calories to fuel the body, which can result in "leftover" calories being stored as fat.
 Other people use calories less efficiently—they need more calories to...

 Health Problems Associated With Adult Obesity

 Adults with obesity are more likely to have certain health problems than adults who are not obese.
 These problems include the following.
-People who are obese have an increased risk of: Heart disease, including coronary artery disease, heart attack,...
+Heart disease and cardiovascular problems People who are obese have an increased risk of: Heart disease, including coronary artery disease, heart attack, heart...